CopperyMarrow15/factorcalc/README.md

 *factor.primes(minimum, maximum)*<br/>&nbsp;&nbsp;&nbsp;&nbsp;factor.primes(int, int) -> list of int -- returns all prime numbers within the range of the first and second arguments including the arguments themselves

-*mult(number, quantity)*<br/>&nbsp;&nbsp;&nbsp;&nbsp;factorcalc.mult(int, int > 0) -> list of int -- returns a list containing, in order, multiples of the first argument with the second argument being its length<br/>    This module does not relate to factor calculation but to multiple calculation.
+*mult(number, quantity)*<br/>&nbsp;&nbsp;&nbsp;&nbsp;factorcalc.mult(int, int > 0) -> list of int -- returns a list containing, in order, multiples of the first argument with the second argument being its length<br/>&nbsp;&nbsp;&nbsp;&nbsp;This module does not relate to factor calculation but to multiple calculation.
 It has been added beause it might be of use.